-It is increasingly recognised that non-point source (NPS), or diffuse pollution, plays a major role in the degradation of water quality; specifically with respect to salinity, eutrophication (nutrient enrichment), sediments, pathogens, pesticides and some heavy metals.
-It is furthermore increasingly accepted that it is unfeasible to properly manage water quality without addressing the contribution from non-pointsources.
+Programme 2: Impact assessment and environmental management of agricultural production ingly accepted that it is unfeasible to properly manage water quality without addressing the contribution from non-point-sources.
 Consequently, attention is increasingly devoted to the quantification of NPS pollution and to identify means to control it cost-effectively at source.
 Since most of the land area is utilised for agricultural activities, agriculture has both locally and internationally been implicated as a major source of NPS pollution.
 It is therefore necessary to assess the contribution that the different agricultural activities make to the different manifestations of NPS pollution, to devise the means through which these can be controlled and to determine and predict the effect that control measures will have to reduce NPS pollution.
 Understanding the production, delivery, transport and use components of agriculture-derived NPS loadings of water resources and having a predictive ability about the fate of agriculture-related NPS constituents are discrete research themes that will enhance the usefulness of the existing guidelines in the agricultural domain.
 The contribution of irrigation activities towards the salinisation of water resources has been studied for quite some time and is currently still receiving attention.
 Other water quality issues of concern that are potentially aggravated by agricultural activities are eutrophication (through fertiliser leaching and wash-off from human settlements), sediments (as a result of erosion), pathogens (from intensive animal production units), pesticides (through the application of insecticides, fungicides and herbicides) and some heavy metals.
 Although agricultural activities that give rise to the latter water quality issues have been the subject of previous studies, the present level of knowledge concerning them is not as advanced as for irrigation-induced salinisation of water resources.
 The project will address those issues that require priority attention, with regard to NPS pollution.